CharlieWillingale/fcc-data-science-w-python/README.md

-# Data Science with Python Course
+# Data Science with Python Course - by freecodecamp
-## From freecodecamp

 Exercises and projects from the freecodecamp course for Data Science with python course